(Visited 2,445 times, 1 visits today)

-Columbus Plaza has a shaded ground-level patio adjacent to the lobby, with seating areas and grills.
+Columbus Plaza has a tree-shaded ground-level patio adjacent to the lobby, with seating areas and grills.

 The building has a 48th floor fitness room with skyline views.

-Columbus Plaza has a business center, a skylit sun room and a party room.
+Columbus Plaza has a business center and a skylit sun room.
 There are individual resident storage lockers and a bicycle storage area.

 The building sponsors a number of social events for residents and provides residents a rewards program that offers discounts at local businesses.